AsaKientz/DSI-Capstone-I/README.md

 This created 16 documents; one for each MBTI Type.

 ### **CountVectorizer and TFidfTransformer**
-  SKLearn has a "TfidfVecorizer" module that allows computation of tf-idf scores in a single pass.
+  Sklearn has a "TfidfVecorizer" module that allows computation of tf-idf scores in a single pass.
 I chose to use the more split approach - CountVectorizer and TfidfTransformer.
 This allowed me to view the top 'n' tf-idf words and their scores across each type and become familiar with both the tool and the validity of the data.

   Here are idf values from early in the process: